TienNguyenKha/Diabetes-Prediction/README.md

 ![IPmapping](assets/mappingIPP.png)

- And this works locally if we are going type "prometheus.tiennk.com" in the browser (below image example), and this will be the IP address that it's going to be mapped to.
+ And this works locally if we are going type "prometheus.tiennk.com" in the browser (below example image), and this will be the IP address that it's going to be mapped to.
 Do the same way when visiting "alertmanager.tiennk.com" or "prometheus.tiennk.com"

  ![prometheusUIexample](assets/prometheusUIexample.png)